In February 2018, Google made an announcement regarding SSL certificates, also known as https. This announcement said:

 How Do I Configure WordPress to Use HTTPS?

 Some hosts, like Flywheel, have an option to “Force HTTPS.”
 Turning this on makes your site use the SSL certificate for HTTPS encrypted connections on all pages of the website.
 If your host doesn’t have this, we recommend using the iThemes Security plugin’s “SSL” module to force HTTPS site-wide.
+Or Really Simple SSL makes it super easy.
 Make sure you only do this after you’ve installed your SSL certificate.

 Did you Know?